manuelsinn/blog/content/posts/evolution-pw.md

 I was able to organize the code's structure to be much cleaner and more efficient by using certain code patterns, as well as structuring the classes more effectively in packages.
 To disconnect the underlying algorithm from concrete implementation details, I used abstraction and dependency inversion; Specifically the Strategy pattern (for mutation and selection, minimizing coupling through the use of interfaces), as well as the Template Method pattern (for crossover, since the common skeleton justified a stronger coupling).

 Although I did not make use of test driven development in the first place, I did now that I was going to refactor a lot of the code.
 It showed me the value of getting an immediate confirmation when my code was broken, and in general sped up the process a lot.
 Besides refactoring the production code with the _SOLID_ principles in mind, I also made sure to use the _arrange-act-assert_ and _given-when-then_ conventions in my test code.
-I also evened out the functions' abstraction level and improved the overall documentation.
+I also evened out the functions' abstraction levels and improved the overall (Java) documentation.